Thoma-K/Thoma-K/Readme.md

 # Hi there, I'm Thomas, a Full-stack Javascript Developer.

-## A recent graduate of [salt's](https://www.salt.study/) full-stack developer bootcamp in Stockholm, Sweden.
+## A graduate of [salt's](https://www.salt.study/) full-stack developer bootcamp in Stockholm, Sweden.
 ### I'm an aviation enthusiast with some flight hours in single engine aircrafts,<br/> who has worked with Digital Marketing, Airline Ops and Event Planning (Parties!), <br/> to list a few.
-Now I am working for Salt as a consultant and at the same time <br/> building my portfolio (Watch this Space).
+Now I am working as a Optimization Developer for TUI Nordics and at the same time <br/> building adding to this space some personal projects.

  My 2022 Professional Goals:
 - Consolidate my knowledge of all programming concepts I came across during the bootcamp I completed with [salt](https://www.salt.study/) this year.